Praveenm2/SeleniumCucumber/README.md

 # SeleniumCucumber

 Complete Selenium Cucumber JAVA BDD

 Created a New Maven Project

 Added the Maven dependencies |Cucumber

-Created a new Folder named Feature under src/test/resources Created a Feature file named '''login.feature'''
+Created a new Folder named Feature under src/test/resources

+Created a Feature file named ```login.feature```

-For that downloaded a C
+For that downloaded a Cucumber Eclipse Plugin in Eclipse Marketplace

+Create a feature file and add contents
 ```ssh-keygen```

 Generating public/private rsa key pair.